 This targeting that the degreaser has to do to keep your surfaces clean while eating away the grease isn’t the product of alien technology or miniature lasers, it is all about water.
 Surfactants are composed of hydrophobes and hydrophiles.

 Hydrophobes are compounds that don’t like water.
 You know what else doesn’t like water?
 Oil and grease don’t like water.
-Hydrophobes are attracted to these similar compounds as they all move away from the water; and, if you combine a hydrophobic compound with a solution that breaks down acids, that allows you to target your cleaning power to the materials clinging to your oven range and other surfaces.
+Hydrophobes are attracted to these similar compounds as they all move away from the water; and, if you combine a hydrophobic compound with a solution that breaks down acids, that allows you to target your cleaning power to the materials clinging to your cooktop and other surfaces.

 Hydrophiles, on the other hand, move toward water.
 If you have a product that contains solutions to bind to grease and move away from water, while simultaneously pulling itself apart from the hydrophilic material, you are not only able to attack grease, but you are able to separate it from the cooking surface while it’s being attacked by the acid-targeting hydrophobe.